slowernews/wisdom-tldr/README.md

 > *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*

-> *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.'*
+> *'When forced to choose, I will not trade even a night’s sleep for the chance of extra profits.' -- Warren Buffett*

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*